 Tax Planning vs. Tax Preparation

 Author and CNN Host Fareed Zakaria highlights that the federal tax code is over 16,000 pages.
-He has argued for a simpler tax code in the one that we have today.
+He has argued for a simpler tax code than the one that we have today.
 We certainly need more decoding of the code.
 Many people feel that they cannot afford the services of a CPA or Enrolled Agent and simply do it themselves.
-However not many of us have time to read 10,000 pages of tax code to see what deductions we may position ourselves to qualify for.
+However, not many of us have time to read 10,000 pages of tax code to see what deductions we may position ourselves to qualify for.

-Tax Planning, Financial Planning and Advisor Gamma
+Tax Planning, Financial Planning, and Advisor Gamma

-David Blanchett Head of Retirement Research, Morningstar Investment Management says that tax planning is one of the key areas of value that a financial planner (CERTIFIED FINANCIAL PLANNER™ professional) can provide to clients.
-Let’s use this simple example if you made $10,000 on investment in you held it for 360 days in your marginal tax bracket was 35% you would lose $3500 and only net $6500.
-However if you had held that for 20 more days and then sold you would’ve only paid 15% in would’ve netted $8500 $2000 more I once worked with a stockbroker who felt that his only job was to make money for his client and that it was the job of the CPA to deal with the tax consequences.
-If the advisor did not have to work in your best interest you really cannot fault them for not making you aware of that as a consideration in in the sale however, if you are simply compensating them for the transactions that they handle for you could see why they may want to make money on the transaction now rather than see you pocket $2000 more.
+David Blanchett Head of Retirement Research, Morningstar Investment Management, says that tax planning is one of the key areas of value that a financial planner (CERTIFIED FINANCIAL PLANNER™ professional) can provide to clients.
+Let’s use this simple example if you made $10,000 on an investment you held for 360 days in your marginal tax bracket was 35% you would lose $3500 and only net $6500.
+However, if you had held that for 20 more days and then sold you would’ve only paid 15% in would’ve netted $8500 $2000 more I once worked with a stockbroker who felt that his only job was to make money for his client and that it was the job of the CPA to deal with the tax consequences.
+If the advisor did not have to work in your best interest you really cannot fault them for not making you aware of that as a consideration in the sale however, if you are simply compensating them for the transactions that they handle you could see why they may want to make money on the transaction now rather than see you pocket $2000 more.

 (1) This information is not intended to be a substitute for specific individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax advisor.